tempevictor/ML_for_DNA_storage/readme.md

 ./../../CATCaller_master/model/model.2048.chkpt
 ```

-During fine-tuning, info_train.log allows to see the progress
+During fine-tuning, info_train.log allows to see the progress.